fhellwig/pkgconfig/README.md

 var config = pkgconfig(options);
 ```

-Either property can be a JavaScript object or the pathname to a file (with or without an extension).
+Either one of these properties can be a JavaScript object or the pathname to a file (with or without an extension).
+If an options property is not specified, it falls back to the default value.

 If it is a pathname, then it is resolved against the requiring package's base directory unless the pathname begins with a dot (i.e., `./` or `../`) in which case it is resolved against the current working directory.

 ### Environment